-If you obtain your BA degree with a minimum average of 60% in the appropriate final-year subjects, you will qualify to enrol for an honours degree specialising in History or Cultural History.
+If you obtain your BA degree with a minimum average of 60% in the appropriate final-year subjects, you will qualify to enrol for an honours degree specialising in History.
 Full-time students can complete the course in one year.
 Part-time students are encouraged to do the degree over two years.
 Classes are scheduled for after 16:00, for two-hour sessions.

-Then, if you obtain your BA honours degree with a minimum average of 60% for the methodology section of your honours degree or related qualification, as approved by the programme manager, you will qualify to enrol for a master's degree specialising in History or Cultural History.
+Then, if you obtain your BA honours degree with a minimum average of 60% for the methodology section of your honours degree or related qualification, as approved by the programme manager, you will qualify to enrol for a master's degree specialising in History.
 Besides the master's degree by dissertation, the Department also offers an opportunity to enrol for a coursework, or rather structured, master's programme.
 Students are required to present five seminars in the chosen field of study, followed by the writing of a mini-dissertation based on own research.

 If you obtain your BHCS (Heritage and Cultural Tourism) degree (or any other first degree as approved by the programme manager) with an average of 60% for the final year, you will qualify to enrol for an honours degree specialising in Heritage and Cultural Tourism.
 If your first degree did not cover subjects in Heritage and Cultural Tourism, you will be admitted conditionally and will have to take EFK 310 and EFK 320 concurrently with the honours degree.